 An Orange Hawkweed Management Plan has been in place since 2003, and Biosecurity Tasmania has funded NRM South to:

 - Identify key organisations with orange hawkweed on their land

 - Map the current known distribution and historical spread

 - Examine the utility of modelling to identify potential new infestations

-- Examine the efficacy of using detector dogs to detect it
+- Examine the efficacy of using trained dogs to detect orange hawkweed

-- Produce a status report, including recommendations for future action to eradicate it.
+- Produce a status report, including recommendations for future eradication actions.

 Detector dogs on the mainland have been trained to find orange hawkweed, identifying plants that people have missed or the underground rhizomes (which remain when the plant has died back above ground).
 Using scent is highly efficient to detect rhizomes and small plants that may be growing in dense scrub/grasslands.
-NRM South supported detector dog training on orange hawkweed and trials for “The Fonz”, a black German shepherd.
+NRM South supported detector dog training trials on orange hawkweed for “The Fonz”, a black German shepherd.
 Fonzie appeared to be a quick learner, having already mastered the scent of serrated tussock.
-You can view the orange hawkweed in Tasmania status report here, and the modelling report (Appendix 4) here.